Stipends and Research Assistantships

 This award is designed to support students, who in the opinion of the dean, are deserving of financial aid.
 The donor’s preference is that this scholarship be awarded to women investigating nutrition and coronary disease.
 Students from both policy and science students are eligible for this award.

-The Friedman School of Nutrition Science and Policy will match, at a minimum, the full amount of a student's Segal AmeriCorps Education Award.
+The Friedman School of Nutrition Science and Policy will match, at a minimum, the full amount of a degree seeking student's Segal AmeriCorps Education Award.
 In some cases qualified applicants may be offered scholarship support exceeding the amount matching the Segal AmeriCorps Education Award.

 This fellowship fund will support scholarships and/or stipends that help achieve the educational benefits of diversity at the Friedman School.